Analysis and Control of Acoustic Emissions from Marine Energy Converters

-Global environmental issues such as climate change and increasing carbon emissions have intensified the need for sustainable energy solutions.
-The growing global energy consumption, projected to increase nearly $50\%$ from 2012 to 2040 \cite{conti2016international}, necessitates a shift towards renewable energy sources.
-Marine energy, derived from the vast kinetic and potential energy of oceans covering $71\%$ of the Earth's surface, presents a promising solution.
+The global imperative to mitigate climate change has accelerated the transition towards sustainable energy systems, with a projected 50\% increase in global energy consumption between 2012 and 2040 necessitating robust renewable alternatives~\cite{conti2016international}.
+Within this landscape, marine energy, encompassing tidal stream and wave energy, represents a vast, under-utilised resource.